A modern platform and a SCRUM Agile team to deliver Embedded BI - blog 2

 - The development team

-An analytical datastore, also called database, stores and manages the data that is necessary for Embedded BI.
-Analytical datastores are scalable and optimised to execute queries faster.
+An analytical datastore also called a database, stores and manages the data that is necessary for Embedded BI.
+Analytical datastores are scalable and optimized to execute queries faster.
 An analytical datastore such as Google Big Query should provide:

 - High concurrency